trozgonyi1/trozgonyi1/README.md

 `Varden`

 I am the founder of Varden Real Estate, a Web3 startup focused on fractionalized investment of tokenized commercial real estate.
 This app is being built with a NextJS front-end, with Vercel cloud servers, on the new state-of-the-art Plume network.
-We are currently participating in a Notre Dame startup accelerator in a cohort of 11 teams. https://joerozgonyi1.gitbook.io/varden-real-estate-white-paper
+We are currently participating in a Notre Dame startup accelerator in a cohort of 11 teams.
+[Varden whitepaper](https://joerozgonyi1.gitbook.io/varden-real-estate-white-paper)

 <h3>💼 Work Experience</h3>
 <img align="left" height="60px" width="60px" style="padding-right:10px" src="https://seeklogo.net/wp-content/uploads/2020/08/ups-logo.png" />